 Pro Tip: As a rule of thumb, include a lead-capture form after every 350 words on your landing page.

 Besides using chatbots to automate responses and communicate with your visitors, you can use them to share your lead-capture form.
 For instance, when you click “Get Report” on the landing page below, the form pop-ups, requesting your email to “Download the Full Report.”

 At the Bottom of an Auto-Scroll Landing Page

-If they decide they want the content, clicking the Download button shown above automatically scrolls them down to a brief form at the bottom of the page:
+If visitors decide they want the content, clicking the “Download the Full Report” button automatically scrolls them down to a brief form at the bottom of the page.